Garrett Reese, Jake Cestone have big games as Nazareth rolls past Woodstock North

 Nazareth senior Garrett Reese

-LA GRANGE PARK – Nazareth’s Garrett Reese is part of long and illustrious family that has made a mark in football.
+LA GRANGE PARK – Nazareth’s Garrett Reese is part of a long and illustrious family that has made a mark in football.

-Jake Cestone hauled in three touchdown receptions, and Reese intercepted a pass to power Nazareth to a 42-20 victory in LaGrange Park.
-The Roadrunners (9-2) travel to Rochelle (10-1) next Saturday for a 1 p.m. game in the quarterfinals.
+Jake Cestone hauled in three touchdown receptions and Reese intercepted a pass to power Nazareth to a 42-20 victory in La Grange Park.
+The Roadrunners (9-2) travel to Rochelle (10-1) on Saturday for a 1 p.m. game in the quarterfinals.

-“When the draw came out, this was the best thing that could’ve happened to us, because we got to measure ourselves,” Woodstock North coach Matthew Polnow said.
+“When the draw came out, this was the best thing that could’ve happened to us because we got to measure ourselves,” Woodstock North coach Matthew Polnow said.
 “We played one of the best teams in the state.
 We’re thrilled with our effort.
-It obviously helped when Nazareth took their starters out, so we could move the ball.
+It obviously helped when Nazareth took their starters out so we could move the ball.

 “I’m so proud of our kids and happy we got to come here.
 It was awesome.
 We’re going to miss our seniors.
 We have a lot of love for the six seniors.”

-“We felt good and had a really good scout team, and they implemented everything they were going to do,” Cestone said.
+“We felt good and had a really good scout team and they implemented everything they were going to do,” Cestone said.
 “As soon as we got into the game, we saw what we had been seeing all week, so that made it easier for us.”

 Defensively, the 6-foot-3, 195-pound Reese made the play of the game by diving for an interception with 1:50 left in the first quarter.

-“I saw the ball and then the receiver coming over the middle, and I saw the quarterback throw the ball in a weird way, so I knew it was going to be a little short,” Reese said.
+“I saw the ball and then the receiver coming over the middle and I saw the quarterback throw the ball in a weird way so I knew it was going to be a little short,” Reese said.
 “I just tried to sprint over there to see if I could get the ball.”

 “I go against Garrett all the time,” Cestone said.
-“It’s really fun at practice when we are competing, and that elevates our game.
-Going against Garrett really helps, because no one is as good as him.”
+“It’s really fun at practice when we are competing and that elevates our game.
+Going against Garrett really helps because no one is as good as him.”

 “My main position was offense up until my sophomore year when I started to train as a defensive back,” Reese said.
 “It was a shift I made because of my build.
 I was naturally better as a defensive back.
 It was hard to give up playing wide receiver, but I’m so happy with the change.
 I came here thinking I was going to play wide receiver.
-The next summer I trained as a defensive back, and that’s where I’ve been at.”
+The next summer I trained as a defensive back and that’s where I’ve been at.”

-Reese credited his fast rise due to his work with defensive backs coach Pete Houlihan.
-Reese admitted the Roadrunners’ talented group of wide receivers also forces him to raise the level of his game in practices.
+Reese also said the Roadrunners’ talented group of wide receivers forces him to raise the level of his game in practices.

 “Every day in practice is just a battle,” Reese said.
 “The guys on our team are some of the best receivers I’ve ever guarded, including five-star receivers.”